ElliottHuang/NTHU-eegnet-auditory-eeg-challenge-2024/README.md

 Other models you might find interesting are [Decheveigné et al (2021)](https://www.sciencedirect.com/science/article/pii/S1053811918300338), [Monesi et al. (2020)](https://ieeexplore.ieee.org/abstract/document/9054000), [Monesi et al. (2021)](https://arxiv.org/abs/2106.09622),….

 See more information about Task1 at [Task 1: Match-mismatch](https://exporl.github.io/auditory-eeg-challenge-2024/task1/description/)

-## Task2: Regression (reconstructing spectrogram from EEG)

-By running [task2_regression/experiments/linear_baseline.py](./task2_regression/experiments/linear_baseline.py), you can train and evaluate a simple linear baseline model with Pearson correlation as a loss function, similar to the baseline model used in [Accou et al (2022)](https://www.biorxiv.org/content/10.1101/2022.09.28.509945).

-By running [task2_regression/experiments/vlaai.py](./task2_regression/experiments/vlaai.py), you can train/evaluate
-the VLAAI model as proposed by [Accou et al (2022)](https://www.biorxiv.org/content/10.1101/2022.09.28.509945).
-You can find a pre-trained model at [VLAAI's github page](https://github.com/exporl/vlaai).

-Other models you might find interesting are: [Thornton et al. (2022)](https://iopscience.iop.org/article/10.1088/1741-2552/ac7976),...

-See more information about Task2 at [Task 2: Regression](https://exporl.github.io/auditory-eeg-challenge-2024/task2/description/)